 The childhood years are a time of crucial eye development.
 A child’s eyes continue developing up through their pre-teen years.
 This is a critical period for eye problems to manifest and for vision problems to be corrected.
 You can correct a child’s vision problems by choosing glasses for them.
-Choosing glasses for your child will not only help them see clearer, but will help them excel in school and at home.
+Choosing glasses for your child will not only help them see clearer but will help them excel in school and at home.
 Find out how your child’s eyes develop and what options are available to them if vision problems are present!

 Technology allows us the ability to detect eye problems in tiny infants.
 Good vision is not something an infant is born with immediately.
 In fact, vision develops over the first 10 years of life.
 An infant goes through phases of vision development to eventually see color, distances, detail and more.
-The main milestones in infant vision develops over the first 24 months of life.
+The main milestones in infant vision develop over the first 24 months of life.
 At birth, a baby can only focus on objects 8-10 inches from their faces at first and can’t easily differentiate between two targets at once.

 By 8 weeks, an infant can focus their eyes on people’s faces or objects.
 For the first few months, a baby’s eyes tend to be crossed or uncoordinated, but they should begin to follow objects around 3 months of age.
-In the first year of life they also develop depth perception, color vision, eye-hand-foot-body coordination and judging distances.
+In the first year of life, they also develop depth perception, color vision, eye-hand-foot-body coordination, and judging distances.
 Babies should see an eye doctor if they are not hitting vision milestones, if their eyes tear too much, or if one or more of the eyes are not focusing correctly.
 Seeing an eye doctor and choosing glasses for infants can correct vision problems early-on.

 Children’s vision health can shape their future.
 This is especially true when a child starts preschool and sets off on their journey for learning.
 Uncorrected vision conditions or eye health issues in children can cause them to struggle socially, academically and physically.
 If a child can’t see a board at school or can’t see books or objects well at home, their learning can quickly decline.
 Look for signs like these that indicate a vision problem:

 All of these behaviors suggest that your child may need glasses.
-You should have your child receive a pediatric eye exam right away.
+You should have your child receive a pediatric eye exam right away

 Millions of people wear glasses every day to correct their vision problems.
 In children and infants, glasses can help correct vision problems and can help them see clearly if the problem is a refractive error.
 Even very small babies can have glasses made for them that are soft and will stay on their face.
 Infants and children wear glasses for reason such as: